-- Communicate with your HTC/hematologist and return a completed medical form to HFM before camp.
-By returning the medical form to us in time, you are ensuring the medical staff has a chance to review your child's health information and contact you if they have any questions. - Send an adequate supply of factor and treatment equipment (regardless of your child's severity), and any other medications that your child will need during their stay at camp. - ALL medications (all factor, medications, coolers, and supplies) MUST be sent in their original prescription containers, labeled clearly with your child's name. - ~ Campers on prophylaxis should have the doses needed for camp plus two additional doses. - ~ Campers who use on-demand treatment should bring four to five doses to camp. - Send your child's Medical Alert tag with him/her to camp.
+- Please monitor your camper for COVID symptoms leading up to camp.
+Each person attending camp will be tested for COVID upon arriving at camp. - Communicate with your HTC/hematologist and return a completed medical form to HFM before camp.
+By returning the medical form to us in time, you are ensuring the medical staff has a chance to review your child's health information and contact you if they have any questions. - Send an adequate supply of factor and treatment equipment (regardless of your child's severity), and any other medications that your child will need during their stay at camp. - ALL medications (all factor, medications, coolers, and supplies) MUST be sent in their original prescription containers, labeled clearly with your child's name. - Campers on prophylaxis should have the doses needed for camp plus two additional doses. - Campers who use on-demand treatment should bring four to five doses to camp. - Send your child's Medical Alert tag with him/her to camp.